 The frequency span shall be equal to or higher than 1 MHz.

-NOTE 2: Due to the huge amount of frequency steps it is recommended to use a computer aided measurement system to decrease the measurement time.
+Due to the huge amount of frequency steps it is recommended to use a computer aided measurement system to decrease the measurement time.

 The corresponding output power shall be measured at the LNFE output.
-This procedure will be repeated for all discrete frequency steps.
+This procedure shall be repeated for all discrete frequency steps.

 After all frequency steps have been applied and its corresponding output powers have been recorded the output power levels shall be set in relation to the output power of the operating frequency.